 The thirteenth Cancer Champions Breakfast was presented by Perley-Robertson, Hill & McDougall LLP, with Premier Sponsor WCPD Foundation, Associate Sponsor TD Canada Trust, and Supporting Sponsors Centennial Glass and Innovative Medicines Canada.
 In-Kind support was provided by Bytown Travel, BMR Group, Miller McConnell Signs, Advantage Audio/Visual Rentals Ltd, and the Ottawa Conference and Event Centre.
 Thanks to the generosity of these sponsors, every single dollar raised at the Cancer Champions Breakfast will go towards changing lives through Cancer Coaching at the Cancer Foundation’s Maplesoft Centre, and through local clinical trials and research happening here in Ottawa.
 The Cancer Champions Breakfast has now raised nearly 4 million dollars for these initiatives since 2009!

 You can find out more about the Cancer Champions Breakfast or make a donation to this year’s campaign by following the link below.
-All gifts of $1,000 or more made to the Cancer Champions Breakfast by midnight on Wednesday, May 8, 2019 will automatically enter the donor into a draw to win a one-week stay in Exuma, Bahamas with airfare and ocean-view accommodations included.* Follow the link below for more information.
+All gifts of $1,000 or more made to the Cancer Champions Breakfast by midnight on Wednesday, May 8, 2019 will automatically enter the donor into a draw to win a one-week stay in Exuma, Bahamas with airfare and ocean-view accommodations included.*

 *Draw excludes Cancer Foundation staff, Board members, and their immediate families.